Studdnet/part-password-generator/README.md

 # part-password-generator
 This is project about creating a Responsive Random Password Generator in HTML CSS, and JavaScript.
+Password will contain all the characters that the strong password needs.
+To generate a password we just need to click on the button by clicking on the copy icon we can copy the password.
+And, by the range slider, we can choose the length of the password.
+The source code link to this password generator link is given below.